 - Ground: Prices for Ground shipping are based on package weight, size, and destination location.
-Shipments will arrive between 1-7 business days.
-Ground shipping is only provided for Monday-Friday delivery days.
+Shipments will arrive between 1-5 business days (up to 7 days to Alaska and Hawaii).
+Ground shipping is available only for Monday-Friday delivery.

 - FedEx Express Saver®: Prices for the FedEx Express Saver® shipping are based on package weight, size, and destination location.
-Your shipment will arrive between 1-3 business days.
+Your shipment will arrive within 3 business days.

 - FedEx Standard Overnight®: Prices are based on package weight, size, and destination location.
 Your package will arrive by the next business day.

 - FedEx Priority Overnight®: Your package will arrive by mid-morning the next business day.
 (Early delivery, by 8, 8:30, or 9 a.m. is available to most areas, for an extra fee.)

 For the holiday 2020 season, FedEx does have peak and surcharge fees.
 Surcharge fees start at $4.90.
 You may also need to pay a fee for a package traveling to a remote area.
 You can use their rate calculator here and view a breakdown of their pricing details below.
 Prices listed below are up-to-date as of October 28, 2020.

 |Shipping Service||Price||Delivery Time||Price Details|